What is home oxygen therapy?

-There are several different kinds of oxygen therapy:
+There are several different kinds of home oxygen therapy:

-- long term oxygen therapy (LTOT) - used to stabilise oxygen levels for 15 hours and more a day
+- Long-term oxygen therapy (LTOT) - used to stabilise oxygen levels for 15 hours or more

-- ambulatory oxygen therapy (AOT) - used to improve oxygen levels when you’re active
+- Palliative oxygen therapy (POT) - used to manage very low oxygen levels at the end of life.